geotopmodel/geotop/README.rst

 External utilities and scripts
 ----------
-During the years, several scripts and external softwares have been developed for preprocess GEOtop inputs, postprocess and visualize results.
+During the years, several scripts and external softwares have been developed for preprocess **GEOtop** inputs, postprocess and visualize results.
 Some utilites can be found here:

-There are **R scripts** (https://github.com/ecor/geotopbricks) for I/O and GEOtop results visualization.
+There are **R scripts** (https://github.com/ecor/geotopbricks) for I/O and **GEOtop** results visualization.
 They work for versions 2.0 and 2.1.
 Mainly developed by Emanuele Cordano.
 There is also a stable version published on CRAN as **R package** (https://cran.r-project.org/web/packages/geotopbricks/).

-There is also the plugin **R package geotopOtim2** (https://github.com/EURAC-Ecohydro/geotopOptim2) for the automatic calibration and sensitivity analysis of the GEOtop 2.x hydrological model, based on the "Particle Swarm Optimisation" approach and the LHOAT "Latin-Hypercube One-factor-At-a-Time" approach.
+There is also the plugin **R package geotopOtim2** (https://github.com/EURAC-Ecohydro/geotopOptim2) for the automatic calibration and sensitivity analysis of the **GEOtop** 2.x hydrological model, based on the "Particle Swarm Optimisation" approach and the LHOAT "Latin-Hypercube One-factor-At-a-Time" approach.
 It has been mainly developed by Emanuele Cordano, Samuel Senoner, Giacomo Bertoldi.

-There are **Matlab scripts** (https://github.com/EURAC-Ecohydro/GEOmatlab) for I/O and GEOtop results visualization.
+There are **Matlab scripts** (https://github.com/EURAC-Ecohydro/GEOmatlab) for I/O and **GEOtop** results visualization.
 They work for version 1.25, most of them also for version 2.0.
 Mainly developed by Giacomo Bertoldi and collaborators.

-GEOtop can be embedded in the **GEOframe modelling system** (https://github.com/GEOframeOMSProjects).
+**GEOtop** can be embedded in the **GEOframe modelling system** (https://github.com/GEOframeOMSProjects).
 Mainly developed by Riccardo Rigon, Giuseppe Formetta and collaborators.

 References
 ----------

-Please cite and refer to the following papers describing the GEOtop model:
+When using the model, please cite and refer to the following papers describing the **GEOtop** model:

 * Endrizzi, S., Gruber, S., Dall’Amico, M., Rigon, R., 2014.
 GEOtop 2.0: simulating the combined energy and water balance at and below the land surface accounting for soil freezing, snow cover and terrain effects.
 Geosci.
 Model Dev.
 7, 2831–2857. https://doi.org/10.5194/gmd-7-2831-2014